DragonSenses/Curiosity/JavaScript2/1. Document/1.5 Node properties - type, tag, & contents/nodeProperties.md

 ***Beware*: unlike `innerHTML`, writing to `outerHTML` does not change the element.
 Instead, it replaces it in the DOM.**

-Yeah, sounds strange, and strange it is, that’s why we make a separate note about it here.
+Yeah, sounds strange, and strange it is, that's why we make a separate note about it here.
 Take a look.

 Consider the example: